 Here I collect some quotations on General Relativity, and science in general, which are particularly dear to me.
-There’s only a few now, but I’ll put more.

 The foundation of General Relativity appeared to me then, and it still does, the greatest feat of human thinking about nature, the most amazing combination of philosophical penetration, physical intuition, and mathematical skill. […].
 It appealed to me like a great work of art.